auxmodels

 • call_me (str) – Default ‘mlp_stack’.
 The name of the resulting model.

-• **kwargs – Passed to the manual_forecast() or proba_forecast() method.
+• **kwargs – Passed to the manual_forecast() method (can include normalizer argument).

 >>> from scalecast.auxmodels import mlp_stack